Isaiah 36:11-22

 Scripture Text

-36:11 Then Eliakim, Shebna and Joah said to Rabshakeh, “Please speak to Your servants in Aramaic, for we understand it.
-Don’t speak to us in the Jews’ language in the hearing of the people who are on the wall.”
+36:11 Then Eliakim, Shebna, and Joah said to the Rabshakeh, “Please speak to your servants in Aramaic, since we understand it.
+Do not speak to us in Hebrew in the hearing of the people on the wall.”

-36:12 But Rabshakeh said, “Has my master sent me only to Your master and to You, to speak these words, and not to the men who sit on the wall, who will eat their own dung and drink their own urine with You?”
+36:12 But the Rabshakeh replied, “Has my master sent me to speak these words only to you and your master, and not to the men sitting on the wall, who are destined with you to eat their own dung and drink their own urine?”

-36:13 Then Rabshakeh stood, and called out with a loud voice in the Jews’ language, and said, “Hear the words of the great king, the king of Assyria!
+36:13 Then the Rabshakeh stood and called out loudly in Hebrew: “Hear the words of the great king, the king of Assyria!

-36:17 Until I come and take You away to a land like Your own land, a land of grain and new wine, a land of bread and vineyards.
+36:17 Until I come and take you away to a land like your own—a land of grain and new wine, a land of bread and vineyards.

 36:19 Where are the gods of Hamath and Arpad?
 Where are the gods of Sepharvaim?
 Have they delivered Samaria from my hand?

-36:22 Then Eliakim the son of Hilkiah, who was over the household, and Shebna the scribe, and Joah, the son of Asaph, the recorder, came to Hezekiah with their clothes torn, and told Him the words of Rabshakeh.
+36:22 Then Hilkiah’s son Eliakim the palace administrator, Shebna the scribe, and Asaph’s son Joah the recorder came to Hezekiah with their clothes torn, and they relayed to him the words of the Rabshakeh.

 Anchor